robotmay/photographer-io/TOS.md

 2. Your private collections and photographs will not be intentionally shown to other users or third parties.
 3. Your personal data will not be shared with anyone not outlined in our privacy policy.
 4. Your data will be backed up regularly.
 5. You will be notified of any new features added to the Site which will affect your privacy.
-These features will be opt-in for all existing users.
+These features will most often be opt-in for all existing users.

 You may not use this Site: